The P in IHOP doesn’t stand for what you think it stands for

 That’s basically what happened last year when IHOP announced it was changing its name to IHOB (International House of Burgers).
 People who hadn’t thought about IHOP in eons, let alone went there for lunch or dinner–maybe ever–completely freaked out.

 The IHOB campaign got the brand more than 42 billion media impressions worldwide, and immediately quadrupled the company’s burger sales.
-Now a year later, with burger sales still humming along at double their pre-IHOB numbers, the brand is trying to once again catch advertising lightning in a (butter pecan) bottle.
+Now a year later, with burger sales still humming along at double their pre-IHOB numbers, the brand is trying to once again to catch advertising lightning in a (butter pecan) bottle.

 Last week, the diner chain announced that it would have an announcement today, relating to its name, aiming once again for the same social-media chatter that debated its burgers last time around.
 A lot of those people last year scolded IHOP for venturing beyond pancakes.
 Now the brand is having a bit of fun with that idea–and the definition of a pancake.